Speaking Sound

 Therefore, individual Christians have the authority to edify or encourage others by sending fruit baskets to newcomers, birthday or anniversary cards to those celebrating, or flowers to those grieving, but these activities are not the work of the church as a body.

+The mid-twentieth-century preachers debating and writing against "institutionalism" and the "social gospel" claimed that edification is a work of the church but then immediately qualified it only as encouraging Christians by teaching the gospel.
 In the final analysis, the work of the church is teaching the gospel, specifically, whether to Christians or non-Christians, which coincidentally results in edification in every case.
 If a preacher is preaching the gospel to an assembly of both Christians and non-Christians, it is unreasonable to consider that the same action is "edification" to the Christians but "evangelism" to the non-Christians.
 When properly understood, the distinction is unnecessary.

 The making of disciples is described in scripture with a different word: MATHETEUO {math-ayt-yoo'-o}, "to make a disciple" (JHT).
 A disciple is not only a learner or pupil but an obedient follower (John 8:31).
 Jesus explains how to make disciples: teach men and baptize them: